 - Guide 1: How to Remove Prefs.js from Windows.

-- Guide 2: Get rid of Prefs.js from Mac OS X.
+- Guide 2: Get rid of Prefs.js on Mac OS X.

-- Guide 3: Remove Prefs.js from Google Chrome.
+- Guide 3: Remove Prefs.js in Google Chrome.

 - Guide 4: Erase Prefs.js from Mozilla Firefox.